About Syrup Grades

 Grade A: Golden Color with Delicate Taste

-Generally, the first syrup we make in a given season is very clear and light in color, like ginger ale.
+Generally, the first syrup in a given season is very clear and light in color, like ginger ale.
 This syrup is graded Golden with Delicate Taste.
 It has a subtle but complex flavor, with hints of vanilla.
 This is an excellent, sophisticated table syrup, delicious with pancakes, waffles and French toast.
 It is also fantastic on ice cream or fresh fruit.
-If you prefer this grade, please email us -- it's not available in the pulldown menu on our storefront, since we have a limited supply, but we probably have a bottle or two available.
+Unfortunately, the weather and sugaring conditions do not always line up to produce this very light syrup, and in 2021, we did not make any Golden grade.

 Grade A: Amber Color with Rich Taste

 A shade darker than Golden, Amber/Rich syrup is still a light, aromatic syrup, but it has a slightly more pronounced maple flavor.
-This grade, along with Grade A Dark, is considered traditional “pancake maple syrup.”
+This grade, along with Grade A Dark, is considered traditional “pancake maple syrup,” and is arguably our farm favorite.
+We have limited supply of Amber syrup; if you don't see it listed in the pulldown menu, email us and we may have some available.

 Grade A: Dark with Robust Taste